 The ASA 5585-X SSP-10 and SSP-20 have two SFP/SFP+ ports.
 The ASA 5585-X SSP-40 and SSP-60 have four SFP/SFP+ ports.

-If you are using the fiber ports, you need an SFP+ module for 10-Gigabit Ethernet (a license may be required) or an SFP module for 1-Gigabit Ethernet (SFP or SFP+ modules are not included).
+If you are using the fiber ports, you need an SFP+ transceiver module for 10-Gigabit Ethernet (a license may be required), or an SFP transceiver module for 1-Gigabit Ethernet (SFP and SFP+ transceiver modules are not included).

 b.
 Connect one end of the LC cable to the SFP/SFP+.

 c.
 Connect the other end of the LC cable to a network device, such as a router or switch.

 a.
 Attach the power cable to the power supply module on the back of the ASA 5585-X.

 b.
 If you have redundant power supply modules, you must connect both power cables to the back of the ASA 5585-X.